Jessica

 September 20, 2027

-Gather with the wedding party and fellow guests for an evening of aperitivi, good company, and the kind of golden-hour magic Rome is unfairly famous for.
+Gather with the wedding party and fellow guests for an evening of aperitivi, good company, and the kind of golden-hour magic Rome is famous for.
 It’s the perfect way to ease into the celebration, soak up the city, and spend time together before the wedding day.
 More details coming soon.

 wedding day